CDCgov/data-exchange/README.md

 Please contribute to improve the documentation under the `/docs` directory.
 Feel free to submit pull requests or open issues with any suggestions, additions or changes.

+## Running Documentation Site Locally with Docker Compose

+To preview the documentation site locally during development, you can use Docker Compose to build and run the site.

+### Prerequisites

+- Ensure that you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.

+### Steps to Run the Site Locally

+1. **Clone the repository:**
+    - Clone the repository using your usual method and checkout your development branch.

+2. **Build and run the Docker container:**

+    - Run the following command to build and start the Jekyll site inside a Docker container:
+        ```
+        docker-compose up
+        ```
+    - **NOTE:** If having issues with errors related to Gem packages missing or certificate related erorrs, you may need to **temporarily disable Zscaler** on first use and start back after packages are installed.

+        This will:
+        - Build the Jekyll site.
+        - Serve the site locally at http://localhost:4000.

+3. **Monitoring Changes:**
+    - Once the site is running, you can make changes to your files.
+The site will automatically rebuild and refresh when changes are detected, and the updated version will be visible at http://localhost:4000.
+Refresh pages in your browser to see your changes!

+4. **Stopping the Docker Container:**
+    - When you're done, you can stop the Docker container with:
+    ```
+    docker-compose down
+    ```

+By following these steps, you'll be able to run your documentation site locally and monitor any changes at http://localhost:4000.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not